asyzhou/asyzhou.github.io/README.md

 # asyzhou.github.io

+# Wednesday, May 14
+Let's try to finish this before the year ends!
+More pages filled in, added dance links.

 # Wednesday, February 26
 My first portfolio is created!
+Home and about page added.

 # To do
-- make it more visual! add some images
-- include transitions and other fun things

 opening page
-- insert contact info
 - align cursor
-- make scripted bold

-- add a footer with contact info
 - add resume/social media links?

-pages to add
+pages to work on
-- low resource project
+- books (change to a scrollable journal type layout)
-- nlp ethics project
+- projects (low resource, nlp ethics)
-- rl project
 - travel
-- reading list
-- dance
-- misc (book cover e.g.)

-switch self page to less of a story probably, more like lists
+- convert pages to actual pages/so u can refresh

 Credit to Mulholland Drive and Eternal Sunshine and court proceedings for inspiring the format of this website.